ChrstphrHll/npc_gen/students/Noam Shields.md

 # Noam Shields
 ---
 ### Description
-- Half-Orc Barbarian from Magmus Centerhold
+- Half-Orc Barbarian from Chillwild Peaks
 - 4th year Assault student in Burk
-- shoulder length frizzy platinum hair that's put up, Blue eyes, and Pale Green skin
+- short wavy auburn hair that's plain, Blue eyes, and Pale Green skin
 - Is Quality and Colorless, and has Fitness as their ideal

 ### Organizations